 the community was alive with the harvesting, packing, and shipping of peaches.
 Today,

-we find only a few peach farms still in operation, however the peach remains (in our
+while we find only a few peach farms still in operation, the peach remains (in our

-minds) the "Queen of all Fruits", and worthy of honor in our small town.
+minds) the "Queen of all Fruits" and worthy of “honor” in our small town.

 The Lexington County Peach Festival is held every year on July 4th (or July 3rd if

-the 4th should land on a Sunday) in Gilbert, SC at the Gilbert Community Park.
+the 4th is on a Sunday) in Gilbert, SC at the Gilbert Community Park.
 Festivities

-kick off every year at 8:30 am and stretch into the night until 10:00pm when we bring
+kick off every year with the parade at 9:30 am and stretch into the night until 10:00

 We thank WIS News 10 for their continued support over the years.

 The 56th Annual Lexington County Peach Festival will be held on Friday, July 4th!